appbaseio/Docs/content/docs/pipelines/how-to/knn-indexing.md

 ---
 title: 'Implement Vector Indexing for passed data using OpenAI'
-meta_title: 'Implement Vector Indexing with OpenAI | Introduction to Appbase.io'
+meta_title: 'Implement Vector Indexing with OpenAI | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to index incoming data and store it as a vector using OpenAI embeddings API'
 keywords:
     - concepts
-    - appbase.io
+    - reactivesearch
     - opensearch
     - pipelines
     - kNN